Learn math AND get into the Christmas spirit with this Christmas tree math craft for practising multiples.

 So, if you’re looking for an activity that’s so Christmassy your child won’t even notice they’re crunching numbers, I got you covered.
 Friends, don your finest festive slippers and keep reading!

 Tell me about this math activity!

 This activity involves using your knowledge of multiplication facts to put together a Christmas tree craft.

 The download has Christmas tree templates for all the multiplication tables from 2s up to 10s.
-This means you can fit this activity to suit whatever multiplication table your child (or students) needs to practise.
+This means you can fit this activity to suit whatever multiplication table your child needs to practise.

 If you’re using this with a class of children, differentiation is easy: children can be working on different multiplication tables whilsth all making the same craft.

 The finished tree craft looks so colourful and festive on the wall.